annytab/a-azure-lock/README.md

 # a-azure-lock
-A blob lock written in ASP.NET and C# to use with a Windows Azure Storage.
+A blob lock written in ASP.NET and C# to use in multi instance applications on Azure.
 A blob lock needs a connection string to the storage account, a container name and a name for the blob file.

 Example, Create a lock or wait for the lock to be released:
 <pre>